davidhaymond/dotfiles/README.md

 # dotfiles
-Config files and scripts for Linux and Windows
+Config files and scripts for Linux and Windows.